spiwokv/Fourier-Transform-Understanding-by-R/3D_DFT/README.md

 [<< back](../README.md)

-# Discrete Fouriere transform in 3D
+# Discrete Fourier transform in 3D

-Discreete Fourier transform can be easilly generalized from 2D to 3D.
+Discrete Fourier transform can be easily generalized from 2D to 3D.
 Fist we make a 3D car:
 ```R
 d<-array(0, dim=c(20,20,20))
 d[3:17,5:8,5:15]<-2